KyberNetwork/developer-portal/docs/integrations-web3guide.md

 Before running this code example, the following fields need to be modified:
 1. Change `ENTER_PROJECT_ID` to your Infura Project ID.
 2. Change `ENTER_USER_PRIVATE_KEY` to the private key (without `0x` prefix) of the Ethereum wallet holding Ether
+3. Please ensure that you are running web3 version 1.0.0-beta.52.
+You can install this by doing `npm install web3@1.0.0-beta.52`

 ```js
 // DISCLAIMER: Code snippets in this guide are just examples and you